Skip to main content

 Natural history museum

-The Cockrell Butterfly Center (a 50-foot glass pyramid filled with 1,500 live butterflies) and the Fabergé egg collection make it the most family-adaptable museum in the city's Museum District.
+The Cockrell Butterfly Center (a 50-foot glass pyramid filled with 1,500 live butterflies) and the FabergΓ© egg collection.
+The most family-adaptable museum in the district.

 Zoo / outdoor